Jacob Netsvetov: Education and ordination

+Missionary work in Atka

-Netsvetov’s new Atka Parish covered most of the islands and land surrounding the Bering Sea, including Amchitka, Attu, Copper, Bering, and Kurile Islands.
+Netsvetov's new Atka Parish covered most of the islands and land surrounding the Bering Sea, including Amchitka, Attu, Copper, Bering, and Kuril Islands.
 Netsvetov was both bilingual and bicultural, which helped him establish himself in a diverse community.

-While the St. Nicolas Church was under construction, Netsvetov used a large tent to hold services, and he continued to use the tent after the church was completed, in order to preach in remote locations.
+While the St. Nicolas Church was under construction, Netsvetov used a large tent to hold services.
+He continued to use the tent after the church was completed, in order to preach in remote locations.
 By the end of 1829, six months after arriving at Akta, Netsvetov had recorded 16 baptisms, 442 chrismations, 53 marriages, and eight funerals.

-With the completion of the church on Atka, Netsvetov turned to education of the children, teaching them to read and write both Russian and Unangan Aleut.
+With the completion of the church on Atka, Netsvetov turned to educating children, teaching them to read and write both Russian and Unangan Aleut.
 Initially the Russian-American Company helped support the school, but in 1841 the school was re-organized as a parish school.
 Many of his students would later become Aleut leaders.
-Netsvetov also helped in collecting and preparing fish and marine animal specimens for the museums in Moscow and St. Petersburg.
-He corresponded with St Innocent on linguistics and translation matters.
-He worked on an Unangan-Aleut alphabet, translations of the Holy Scriptures, and other church publications.
-In addition to praises from St. Innocent he began to receive awards for his services.
-In time he was elevated to Archpriest and received the Order of St. Anna.
+Netsvetov also helped in collecting and preparing fish and marine animal specimens for museums in Moscow and St. Petersburg.
+He corresponded with Innocent on linguistics and translation matters.
+He worked on an Unangan-Aleut alphabet, translations of the scriptures, and other church publications.
+In addition to praise from Innocent he began to receive awards for his services.
+In time he was elevated to archpriest and received the Order of St. Anna.

-Netsvetov’s wife Anna died in March 1836, and his home was destroyed in a fire in July of the same year.
-His father, Yegor, also died in 1837.
+Netsvetov's wife Anna died in March 1836, and his home was destroyed in a fire in July of the same year.
+His father, Yegor, died the following year.
 After these events he petitioned his bishop in order to return to Irkutsk and enter a monastic life, a request that was approved a year later contingent on the arrival of his replacement.
 However, the church did not provide a replacement.

-On December 30, 1844, St. Innocent appointed him head of the new Kvikhpak Mission along the Yukon River.
-With his nephew Vasili Netsvetov and two young Creole assistants, Innokentii Shayashnikov and Konstantin Lukin, Netsvetov established his headquarters in the Yup'ik village of Ikogmiute.
-From there, now known as the Russian Mission, he travelled hundreds of miles along the Yukon and Kuskokwim Rivers, visiting the inhabitants of settlements along the way.
+On December 30, 1844, Innocent appointed him head of the new Kvikhpak Mission along the Yukon River.
+With his nephew Vasili Netsvetov and two young Creole assistants named Innokentii Shayashnikov and Konstantin Lukin.
+Netsvetov established his headquarters in the Yup'ik village of Ikogmiute.
+From there, he traveled hundreds of miles along the Yukon and Kuskokwim Rivers, visiting the inhabitants of settlements along the way.
 For the next twenty years he learned new languages, met new people and cultures, invented another alphabet, and built more churches and communities.
 At the invitation of the native leaders, he travelled as far as the Innoko River, baptizing hundreds from many formerly hostile tribes.
-He continued even as his health deteriorated.

-An assistant lodged spurious and slanderous charges against him in 1863.
-To clear the air his Bishop Peter called him to Sitka where he was cleared of all the charges.
-As his health worsened, he remained in Sitka serving at the Tlingit chapel until his death on July 26, 1864.
-He was 60 years old.
-Netsvetov was buried at the entrance to the chapel.
+An assistant lodged charges against him in 1863.
+To settle the case, his Bishop Peter called him to Sitka where he was cleared of all the charges.
+As his health worsened, he remained in Sitka serving at the Tlingit chapel.